Plan 2024

 Abroad

 My girlfriend and I are eager to experience living somewhere new.
 We’ve been in Edinburgh long enough and are ready for a change.
-For the last five years or so, I’ve been fascinated by city livability and have analyzed various city quality of life indices.
+For the last five years or so, I’ve been fascinated by city livability and have analysed various city quality of life indices.
 Additionally, YouTube channels like Not Just Bikes have provided an accessible breakdown of urban development and city planning.
 While I don’t want to be a “grass is always greener on the other side” kind of person, I truly believe that where you live significantly impacts your quality of life.
 People shouldn’t just settle for the place they were born.

 Zurich is at the top of my list.
 However, I’d be happy to live in other cities, provided my dream job is located there.
 Zurich consistently ranks around third in quality of life indexes.
 I also have a love for the German language, which I can speak at a lower intermediate level, making a move to Zurich easier than to other cities in Western Europe.